harel-coffee/svMIL-auto/README.md

 # How to use

+All code specific for the causal gene based ranking is in the folder CausalGeneRanking.

 The starting script is runRankingWithPermutations.sh.
 This script does not require any parameters.
 If run on the HPC, it will first score all causal genes for causality and then repeat the process 1000 times with SVs and/or SNVs permuted across the genome.

 If these scripts are done, the computePValuesPerGene.py script can be run to do the actual ranking of the genes.
 As parameters the script requires the output folder containing the scores for the normal run and 1000 permutations, and the number of permutations that were run (+1 because there is currently still a bug :)).